marcus67/little_brother/ADVANCED_TOPICS.md

 The name after `LoginMapping` can be chosen freely.
 It just has to be unique across all mappings.
 The actual name of the server is given by option `server_group`.
 It is followed by entries for each user in format `username:UID`.
 The `username` has to match the username on the master.
-The `uid` is the UID for that user on the slaves of the server group.
-Note that the actual username of the user on the slaves is irrelevant for the mapping!
+The `uid` is the UID for that user on the clients of the server group.
+Note that the actual username of the user on the clients is irrelevant for the mapping!

-In the slave configuration the name of the server group has to be configured:
+In the client configuration the name of the server group has to be configured:

     [AppControl]
     server_group = SomeServerGroup

 ### Example

-In the example below there are two server groups with two slaves each: `AB` and `CD`.
+In the example below there are two server groups with two clients each: `AB` and `CD`.
 The blue boxes contain the local usernames and UIDs on all servers.
 The green boxes contain the required configuration for `LittleBrother`.

 ![Login Mappings](doc/login-mappings.drawio.png)

 Note the following aspects:

-*   The UIDs on the master and the slaves do not match.
+*   The UIDs on the master and the clients do not match.
 *   The login mappings always contain the usernames on the master.
-They may differ from the usernames on the slaves (see `sam` on the slave who is called `sammy` on servers in group `AB`).
+They may differ from the usernames on the clients (see `sam` on the client who is called `sammy` on servers in group `AB`).
-*   The login mappings always contain the UIDs on the slaves.
+*   The login mappings always contain the UIDs on the clients.
 *   If users do not exist on servers of a group there is no need to supply a mapping entry.
 See mapping for group `CD`.